Ingredients

 Hydrogenated phosphatidylcholine

 Hydrogenated phosphatidylcholine contains significantly more phospholipids and is therefore one of the most expensive emulsifiers.
-That's why you rarely find this emulsifier in cosmetic products.
+This is why you will rarely find this emulsifier in cosmetic products.

-Hydrogenated lecithin/lecithin, like hydrogenated phosphatidylcholines, can be used to encapsulate active ingredients .
+Hydrogenated Lecithin/Lecithin, like Hydrogenated Phosphatidylcholine, can be used to encapsulate active ingredients .

-Liposomes are small spheres that are surrounded by a phospholipid bilayer and carry an active ingredient in order to transport it deeper and more specifically into the skin using a fatty envelope.
+Liposomes are small spheres that are surrounded by a phospholipid bilayer and contain an active ingredient in order to transport it deeper and more precisely into the skin with the help of a fatty shell.
 This is called encapsulation.

-Encapsulation with hydrogenated lecithin/lecithin or hydrogenated phosphatidylcholine makes sense, especially when active ingredients such as vitamin C or niacinamide are delivered deeper into the skin.
-If these are on the INCI list, you can be sure that your active ingredients penetrate deeper into the skin.
+Encapsulation with hydrogenated lecithin/lecithin or hydrogenated phosphatidylcholine is particularly useful when active ingredients such as vitamin C or niacinamide are to be transported deeper into the skin.
+If these are on the INCI list, you can be sure that your active ingredients will penetrate deeper into the skin.

 Products with Hydrogenated Phosphatidylcholine